top of page

 LIVE

 Since 1997, LIVE provides third-party certification and education to both wineries and vineyards with the mission to preserve human and natural resources in the wine industry of the Pacific Northwest.
-As of April 2021, 329 vineyards (13,004 total vineyard acres, 30,518 farm acres, and 8,159 biodiversity acres) and 39 wineries are certified LIVE.
+As of November 2025, 308 vineyards (29,398 acres) and 39 wineries are certified LIVE.

 livecertified.org